DYAlgo/zetatrader/README.md

  |    |--- risk_manager.py
  |    |--- trading_session.py
  |
- |--- zetatrader
- |    | # Folders to different trading strategies
- |
- |
- |--- datainfrastructure
- |    |--- sec_db.py
- |    |--- tiingo.py
- |    |--- credentials_template.py
- |
  |--- setup.py
  |--- .gitignore
  |--- README.md
+ |--- credentials.py

 ## Credits
 Dr. Michael Moore at Quantstart who inspired my choice to write the algo in the form of a event-driven system.